-PL1_sharing = 2, if SSB resource from serving cell is configured for L1-RSRP measurements, and Psharing_factor is used in 9.5.4.1, and any symbol of the SSBs from serving cell and cell with different PCI are overlapping or adjacent (in time domain).
+PL1_sharing = 2, if SSB resource from serving cell is configured for L1-RSRP measurements, and Psharing_factor is used in clause 9.5.4.1, and any symbol of the SSBs from serving cell and cell with different PCI are overlapping or adjacent (in time domain).
 PL1_sharing = 1, otherwise.